Types of concrete: CO2 sequestering concretes

-Poikilohydric Living Walls
+Living walls resisting desiccation

-Another approach involves the development of bioreceptive lightweight concrete which can be used to create poikilohydric living walls.
-Researchers at the Bartlett School of Architecture are developing materials that will support the growth of poikilohydric plants such as algae, mosses and lichens.
+Another approach involves the development of bioreceptive lightweight concrete which can be used to create living walls resisting desiccation.
+Researchers at the Bartlett School of Architecture are developing materials aimed to support the growth of poikilohydric plants such as algae, mosses and lichens (organisms having no mechanism to prevent desiccation).
 Once established, the combination of new materials and plants can potentially improve storm-water management and absorb pollutants.

 Smog eating

 Titanium dioxide has been added to concrete mixtures to reduce smog.
 A daylight photo-catalytic between the titanium in this concrete and the smog reduces bacteria and dirt from accumulating on the surface.
 It can also be used to break down nitrogen dioxides created by industrial processes.

 Gypsum concrete

-Gypsum concrete is a building material used as a floor underlayment used in wood-frame and concrete construction for fire ratings, sound reduction, radiant heating, and floor leveling.
+Gypsum concrete is a building material used as a floor underlay used in wood-frame and concrete construction for fire ratings, sound reduction, radiant heating, and floor leveling.
 It is a mixture of gypsum, Portland cement, and sand.
+One of its advantages is the lightweight nature.
+It weighs less than regular concrete while maintaining comparable compressive strength and costs.
+It is also easy to work with and level, allowing for faster installation and higher productivity.
+The use of gypsum concrete for radiant heat flooring became popular in the 1980s with the introduction of plastic PEX tubing, which is not susceptible to corrosion from the concrete.